Foosie/GreaseweazleGUI-dotNET/README.md

   prerequsites: Visual Studio 2015

   GreaseweazleGUI.exe must be moved to same folder where the controllers CURRENT firmware 'Host Tools' support files were extracted.
-This folder is the one with the gw.py file in it.
+This folder is the one with the gw.py or gw.exe file in it.
   If you run GreaseweazleGUI from a folder that contains a different Host Tools distribution than the controllers currently burned firmware, there will be issues.

   This is a work in progress.